You can use Cinecanvas XML subtitles in a 24 fps Interop DCP in Fraunhofer Easydcp.

 Some subtitles tools:

-Can change frame rate.
+Can change the frame rate.
 Convert most subtitle formats to interop or SMPTE 2010.

 Update: With Easydcp Creator 2.0 you can just use the MXF files from the first DCP to make another.
-You can also make supplemental packages that references the original DCP.
+You can also make supplemental packages that reference the original DCP.